Gaudin model: Completeness

 If, for a specific configuration of sites and weights, the Bethe ansatz generates all eigenvectors, then it is said to be complete for that configuration of Gaudin model.
 It is possible to construct examples of Gaudin models which are incomplete.
 One problem in the theory of Gaudin models is then to determine when a given configuration is complete or not, or at least characterize the 'space of models' for which the Bethe ansatz is complete.

+For $\mathfrak{g} = \mathfrak{sl}_2$, for $z_i$ in general position the Bethe ansatz is known to be complete.
+Even when the Bethe ansatz is not complete, in this case it is due to the multiplicity of a root being greater than one in the Bethe ansatz equations, and it is possible to find a complete basis by defining generalized Bethe vectors.

+Conversely, for $\mathfrak{g} = \mathfrak{sl}_3$, there exist specific configurations for which completeness fails due to the Bethe ansatz equations having no solutions.

 For general complex simple g

 Analogues of the Bethe ansatz equation can be derived for Lie algebras of higher rank.
 However, these are much more difficult to derive and solve than the $\mathfrak{sl}_2$ case.
 Furthermore, for $\mathfrak{g}$ of rank greater than 1, that is, all others besides $\mathfrak{sl}_2$, there are higher Gaudin Hamiltonians, for which it is unknown how to generalize the Bethe ansatz.

+ODE/IM isomorphism

+There is an ODE/IM isomorphism between the Gaudin algebra (or the universal Feigin–Frenkel center), which are the 'integrals of motion' for the theory, and opers, which are ordinary differential operators, in this case on $\mathbb{P}^1$.

 Generalizations

 There exist generalizations arising from weakening the restriction on $\mathfrak{g}$ being a strictly semi-simple Lie algebra.
 For example, when $\mathfrak{g}$ is allowed to be an affine Lie algebra, the model is called an affine Gaudin model.

 A different way to generalize is to pick out a preferred automorphism of a particular Lie algebra $\mathfrak{g}$.
 One can then define Hamiltonians which transform nicely under the action of the automorphism.
 One class of such models are cyclotomic Gaudin models.

 There is also a notion of classical Gaudin model.
 Historically, the quantum Gaudin model was defined and studied first, unlike most physical systems.
 Certain classical integrable field theories can be viewed as classical dihedral affine Gaudin models.
 Therefore, understanding quantum affine Gaudin models may allow understanding of the integrable structure of quantum integrable field theories.

 Such classical field theories include the principal chiral model, coset sigma models and affine Toda field theory.